Last updated 2024-05-21

 With a crowd of 75 000 in attendance, I had no way of knowing that my parents had decided to come and watch.
 Only later did I learn that they were standing in the crowd.
 The announcer did mention the names of the pilots on the PA system, but didn't mention who was flying which helicopter.
 At the distance, my parents could not distinguish my face.
 Imagine my indignation when I discovered that, after watching the first pilot zooming through the course and the second not quite making the grade, my mother had turned to my father and said: "Don't worry, he's only been flying choppers for a few months.
 He'll get better"!

-Glen Dell, who was mentioned before as being my eyes and ears in the left seat during this escapade, subsequently went on to greater things, winning a number of South African aerobatics titles, and later going on to win the World Advanced Aerobatics title and becoming the first Southern Hemisphere competitor in the Red Bull Air Race series.
+Glen Dell, who was mentioned before as being my eyes and ears in the left seat during this escapade, subsequently went on to greater things, winning a number of South African aerobatics titles and later the World Advanced Aerobatics title and becoming the first Southern Hemisphere competitor in the Red Bull Air Race series.
 Glen was killed in an airshow crash in 2014.

 For a decade, I did virtually no helicopter flying, but when I returned to it in 2002, I found that the basics were still in place.
 Given how hard it had been for me to learn to fly helicopters initially, it's amazing that my brain had retained the ability almost undiminished.
 Even mountain flying and limited-power operations still appeared to work like in days gone by.
 The picture shows ZS-ROJ, a Eurocopter 120B Colibri coming into the hover over a pad on the edge of a 300 m cliff.
 We were servicing a mountaintop repeater in the western foothills of the Drakensberg.

 My next opportunity to fly helicopters reasonably regularly came in 2020.
 Again, the skills returned fairly quickly, against the background of meticulous theoretical preparation.
 Amazingly, the Gazelle helicopter involved was registered ZU-ROJ, almost the same as the previous one.
 Sadly, ZU-ROJ came to grief in Mozambique just a few weeks later at the hands of some Islamic militants.
-Nevertheless, I think back fondly to it, and this picture remains on the desktops of all my computers.
+Nevertheless, I think back fondly to it, and this picture remained on the desktops of all my computers for several years.

 Perhaps the fact that helicopter flying appeals to me as much as it does is a matter of personality, as this famous quote from the Vietnam war suggests: